enpage/enpage/docs/guides/templates/assets/fonts.md

 :::

-When using Tailwind, you can also add the font to your `tailwind.config.js` file:
+When using Tailwind, you can then reference the font in your `tailwind.config.js` file:

 ::: code-group